graphcore/poptorch/docs/user_guide/hostio_optimisation.rst

 To optimise I/O further, you can choose to dedicate a specified number of tiles to communication and leave the rest of the tiles for compute.
-Computation time will be adversely affected by having access to fewer tiles, so there is a tradeoff between optimising I/O and optimising compute here.
+Computation time will be adversely affected by having access to fewer tiles, so there is a trade-off between optimising I/O and optimising compute here.

 To overlap compute and I/O: